Hamziee/Hamzie-API-docs/images/xiaojie.md

 https://api.hamzie.site/v1/images/xiaojie
 ```

-The link to the latest Xiaojie picture will be provided in the JSON response's link section.
+The link to a random Xiaojie picture will be provided in the JSON response's link section.

 ![Least adorable picture of Xiaojie.](/static/xiaojie.jpg)